 You can also freeze black bean cookies for future treats!

 Yes.
-This black bean cookie recipe is rich in healthy fibre and protein.
+This black bean chocolate cookie recipe is rich in healthy fibre and protein.
 Black beans replace the flour that you'd usually use to make a cookie, and they are also lower in added sugar and saturated fat.

 No, these black bean cookies are not vegan as the recipe has an egg and honey.
 However, if you want, you can switch to maple syrup rather than honey and use an egg replacer such as a flax egg.